richpl/PyBasic/README.md

 * Note that variable names must only consist of alphabetic characters, not numbers or special characters (e.g. *MYVAR5* and *MY_VAR* are invalid).
 Alphanumeric variable names that include special characters such as underscores are a possible future enhancement.
+* Decimal values less than zero must be expressed with a leading zero (i.e. 0.34 rather than .34)
+* User input values cannot be directly assigned to array variables in an **INPUT** statement